Ms. Bell's Home Page - Our Kids. Our Community. Each One Teach One.

 Keep your child/children reading with one or more of these helpful tips:

 - What’s “Just Right”?
 Children feel confident and competent when they read books that are “just right.”
 But how do you find a “just right” book?
 Have your child read the back and front cover, and first page of the book.
 If there are more than five words that he cannot pronounce or understand in context, the book may be too challenging.
 Be supportive about finding a more perfect fit.
 Choosing the right book will help your reader feel successful.

 - Map it Out It’s important to provide your child with a variety of fiction and non-fiction reading.
 A fun way to do this is to get a map and show them the way from your house to the grocery store or another familiar destination.
 Have your child write out the directions, street by street, and then read them to you as you walk or drive to the store – like a living GPS!

-- Last Comic Standing Take time to read comic strips together.
-Share favorites from your own childhood and have your child put his favorites on the fridge.
+- Take time to read comic strips together.
+Share favorites from your own childhood and have your child put their favorites on the fridge.
 Read them aloud, and often -- repetition is a great way to build reading skills.
-Soon, he’ll love looking forward to the “Sunday funnies” each week.

 - Labels of Love Word recognition and vocabulary are important parts of reading.
 On a rainy day, get some paper and tape and start labeling everything in your home -- from furniture to small knick-knacks.
 Reading these labels repeatedly will build your child’s mental word bank.
 If your family is bilingual, create labels in both languages.